 This year, perhaps your house is crowded, and offering hospitality is inconvenient, messy, even difficult.

 At Christmas, we, like Jesus’ extended family, are called to offer hospitality even when our guest room is full.
 Maybe you’re the one staying at a home other than your own.
 Like Jesus, you’re on the pull-out sofa in the family room.
-Even if you’re not hosting Christmas, you can choose to welcome all who gather around the table or the living room with you.
+Even if you’re not hosting this Christmas, you can choose to welcome all who gather around the table or the living room with you.

 How often do I compartmentalize my faith, putting it out in the shed, separate from my real life?
 Jesus came into the midst of a family, into a crowded home full of relatives.

-Tonight, as you gather with a crowd of relatives, or even a small group of friends, welcome them as you would Jesus.
+This season, as you gather with a crowd of relatives, or even a small group of friends, welcome them as you would Jesus.
 As Jesus’ earthly family welcomed him.

 Another couple of excellent articles on this topic: http://www.reformedtheology.ca/luke2a.htm